wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/control-system-basics.rst

 A *model* of your mechanism is a set of math equations which describe its expected behavior.

-They can be built up from first-principles physics equations, and refined by doing experiments on the mechanism.
+They can be built up from `Classical Mechanics <https://en.wikipedia.org/wiki/Classical_mechanics>`, and refined by doing experiments on the mechanism.

 Models are often simple algebra equations.
-They can also include some linear algebra, matricies, and differential equations.
+They can also include some linear algebra, matrices, and differential equations.
 WPILib provides a number of classes to help simplify the more complex math.

 Block Diagrams
 --------------